Act 77 Makes Historic Changes to PA Election Code

 Canvassing of Ballots

 Absentee and mail-in ballots must now be counted centrally at the county board of elections office.
 They will no longer be sent to polling places and counted there.
-Canvassing (or counting) must begin on the third day after election day and must be finished within eight days after the election.
+Canvassing (or counting) must begin by the third day after election day and must be finished within eight days after the election.

 Counties must keep additional public records for absentee and mail-in ballots.
 They must keep a record of the following dates: